-Garbage is piled so high, Snohomish County dumps need to close before it combusts
+Garbage is piled so high, Snohomish County dumps need to close before trash combusts

-Snohomish County has a 45-foot-tall smelly problem that could go up in flames.
+Snohomish County has a smelly 45-foot-tall problem that could go up in flames.

 Two Snohomish County transfer stations are almost at capacity as the amount of garbage has reached unprecedented levels due to supply chain issues, said Snohomish County Public Works Director Kelly Snyder.